AdeboyeDN/AdeboyeDN/README.md

-### Hi there 👋
+### Hi there 👋🥺🥺

-My name is Adeboye Daniel popularly referred to has Developer ola,I am just 17 years old an I ha one year experience with Django and Python
+My name is Adeboye Daniel popularly referred to has DeveloperOla,I am just 17 years old and I have one year experience with Django and Python

 Here are some ideas to get you started: